 Welcome to the "www.n5mbm.net Web Hosting Services" web site, our little corner of the internet...
-At the end of the internet!
-You have connected to the rack full of servers for N5MBM and our little retirement farmlet in the hills of Chappell Hill nestled between the Brazos river and Brenham, TX.
+You have connected to a rack full of a bunch of different servers for N5MBM Web Hosting Services.
+Located on our little retirement farm in the hills of Chappell Hill nestled between the Brazos river and Brenham, TX.
 I am a retired computer professional and avid electronic hobbyist.
 I set this system up so that people would have access to our local information.
-These pages let you access information about our local area, other web sites that we host, my various projects and a quick peek into my ham shack and see what's cooking!
+These pages let you access information about our local area, other web sites that we host, my various projects and a quick peek into my ham shack and see what's cooking.

 The list of links below is of various resources that we provide, in no particular order.

 About us - Some information about us Email services - Our Email server

 "The Texas Repeater Network" - A web site for a network of internet linked repeaters residing on our servers

 "The Texas Connection Repeater Network" - A web site for a network of internet linked repeaters residing on our servers

 "Washington County Amateur Radio Club" - A local ham radio club in Brenham, TX. web site residing on our servers

 "www.brenhambrewersupply.com" - A Local Brenham Brewers Supply shop